DavidHernandez/blog/README.md

 `tmux.sh`

-It will create a tmux session with two windows, the first one with the nodejs live log and the second one with the code in vim.
+It will create a tmux session with three windows, the first one with the nodejs live log, the second one with the code in vim and the last one will be a window with a pseudo-elm command that actually runs a docker container with elm.